American Automobile Association: Current operations

-Members belong to one of 42 individual clubs (see List of AAA regional clubs), and the clubs in turn own AAA.
+Members belong to individual clubs (see List of AAA regional clubs), and the clubs in turn own AAA.
 The number of local clubs has decreased over time through consolidation; as late as the 1970s the membership roster included dozens of clubs that each served a single county, particularly in New York, Ohio, and Pennsylvania.
+Since the 1990s, numerous local clubs and regional club associations have either consolidated into or affiliated with one of five large club groups: AAA Club Alliance, AAA Mountain West Group, AAA Northeast, Automobile Club of Southern California (through its Auto Club Enterprises holding company), and Auto Club Group.

 The member clubs have arranged a reciprocal service system so that members of any participating club are able to receive member services from any other affiliate club.
 Member dues finance all club services as well as the operations of the national organization.

 The vast majority of AAA clubs have "AAA" as part of their name, although the two largest AAA clubs by membership do not: the Automobile Club of Southern California and Auto Club Group.

 AAA Roadside Assistance

 AAA clubs primarily provide emergency road services to its members.
 These services, which include towing, lockouts, winching, tire changes, automotive first aid, battery replacement, and others, are handled by private local towing companies contracted by a state AAA club.
 AAA sells roadside assistance for a variety of motor vehicles, including motorcycles.
 In some areas, AAA also offers bicycle roadside assistance.
 Many AAA clubs have an automotive fleet division serving large metro areas, while private towing companies cover the surplus call volume by area.
 Certain clubs have implemented an "on the go" diagnostic/installation automotive battery program.